Ambala District, Haryana

 Population of Ambala District

-As per the Census 2011, Ambala District has a total population of 11,28,350 people, consisting of 5,98,703 males and 5,29,647 females.
-There are 2,24,334 households in the district with an average population density of 717 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, Ambala District had a population of 11,28,350 people living in 2,24,334 households.
+The population comprised 5,98,703 males and 5,29,647 females, with an average population density of 717 people per km².
+The table below provides a rural-urban comparison of these statistics.

 CategoryTotalRuralUrban